learn-co-curriculum/looping-readme/README.md

 ## Advanced: The Add-And-Assignment (or Plus-Equals) Operator `+=`

-Above, we use the addition operator (`+`) and the assignment operator `=` separately to reset the `counter` variable to the sum of it's old value, plus one, every time we repeat the loop.
+Above, we use the addition operator (`+`) and the assignment operator `=` separately to reset the `counter` variable to the sum of its old value, plus one, every time we repeat the loop.
 The add-and-assignment operator combines the functionality of the addition operator *and* the assignment operator.
 For example, let's say that our favorite cat Maru has just had a birthday:

 ```ruby
 adorable_cat = "Maru"